metosin/reitit/doc/advanced/different_routers.md

 | `:lookup-router`              | Fast router, uses hash-lookup to resolve the route.
 Valid if no paths have path or catch-all parameters and there are no [Route conflicts](../basics/route_conflicts.md).
 | `:single-static-path-router`  | Super fast router: string-matches a route.
 Valid only if there is one static route.
 | `:mixed-router`               | Contains two routers: `:segment-router` for wildcard routes and a `:lookup-router` or `:single-static-path-router` for static routes.
 Valid only if there are no [Route conflicts](../basics/route_conflicts.md).
+| `:quarantine-router`          | Contains two routers: `:mixed-router` for non-conflicting routes and a `:linear-router` for conflicting routes.

 The router name can be asked from the router: